simseza022/clima/README.md

 This application uses the Open Weather API and pulls data from it,

-It dislays the data in a more visually appealing way.
+It displays the data in a more visually appealing way.

 The objecting is to learn how to pull data from an API and structure multiple widgets.